Office Phone: (202) 529-5378

-Board Member, Anabaptist Peace Center, Washington, DC, 2006-current.
+- Board Member, Jeremiah Nonviolence Network, Washington, DC, 2006-current.

-Host and Planning Committee, “Menno Valentino: Mennonite Courtship Stories.”
+- Host & Planning Committee, “Menno Valentino: Mennonite Courtship Stories.”
 Fundraiser for Kauffman Museum.
 Feb.
 23, 2014.

-Member of the Organization of American Historians, The Berkshire Conference on Women’s History, The Washington, DC Historical Society.
+Member of the Organization of American Historians, The Berkshire Conference of Women’s Historians, The Washington, DC Historical Society.